-Browns Head Coach Rumors: Cleveland Wants to Interview Condoleeza Rice
+Browns Head Coach Rumors: Cleveland Wants to Interview Condoleezza Rice

-Browns Head Coach Rumors: Cleveland Wants to Interview Condoleeza RiceNovember 18, 2018
+Browns Head Coach Rumors: Cleveland Wants to Interview Condoleezza RiceNovember 18, 2018

-The Cleveland Browns reportedly want to interview Condoleeza Rice for their head coaching position.
+The Cleveland Browns reportedly want to interview Condoleezza Rice for their head coaching position.

-Yes, that Condoleeza Rice.
+Yes, that Condoleezza Rice.

 No, this is not The Onion.
 We checked.